-This low-carb keto meatloaf recipe has everything that you’re looking for in a traditional meatloaf – and even more.
+This gluten-free low carb keto meatloaf recipe has everything that you’re looking for in a traditional meatloaf – and even more.
 Lean ground beef, onions, garlic, and a little bit of Mediterranean vibes in the form of chopped olives will bring a bouquet of new flavors to your table.

-Even though this keto meatloaf recipe is missing breadcrumbs, the process of making it stays the same!
+Even though this gluten-free easy low carb keto meatloaf recipe is missing breadcrumbs, the process of making it stays the same!
 All you need is to dice your onions, garlic, and GREEN OLIVES (I don’t know about you, but I love green olives).
 I think that green olives complement this recipe a lot, but if you don’t like them, go ahead and skip them all together!

 Using your hand, combine the meat, onions, green olives, garlic, almond flour, and egg together.
 Don’t forget to season well with salt and ground black pepper!